bbui1997/YTDownloader/README.md

 ## Prerequisites

 1. Clone the repository
-2. Keep the ytDownload.exe file in the same directory as ffmpeg.exe, ffplay.exe, ffprobe.exe, and youtube-dl.exe
+2. Keep the ytDownload.exe file in the same directory as ffmpeg.exe, ffplay.exe, and ffprobe.exe.

 ## Usage